-Intimate partner abuse: Means any act of violence or threatened act of violence against a person with whom the individual is or has been involved in a sexual or dating relationship.
-This includes threats, assault, property damage and violence or threat of violence to one's self or to the family members of the sexual or romantic partner when used as a method of coercion, control, punishment, intimidation or revenge.
+Intimate partner abuse: Means any act of violence or threatened act of violence against a person with whom the individual is or has been involved in a sexual or dating relationship when used as a method of coercion, control, punishment, intimidation or revenge.
+This includes, but is not limited to, assault, threats, and intentional property damage.
+This also includes acts of violence or threatened acts of violence against oneself and/or against the family members, friends, or pets of the sexual or dating partner.
 This definition includes intimate partner violence, dating violence and domestic violence.